-In the effort to simplify its withholding calculations, the IRS has released a re-designed W4.
-Beginning in January 2020, the new form must be used if you are starting a new job or modifying your withholdings (how much your employer takes out of your paychecks for federal income taxes).
+In the effort to simplify its withholding calculations, the IRS released a re-designed W4 in 2020, with no major updates in 2021.
+The new form must be used if you are starting a new job or modifying your withholdings (how much your employer takes out of your paychecks for federal income taxes).
 You do not need to fill out a new form every year.
 However, if you are married you may want to ensure you and your spouse both updated your W4s to ensure accurate withholdings when all household income is taken into account.
 The same guidance applies if you have multiple sources of income, such as a second job.

 Remember, if you withhold too little from your check, it will result in a bill at tax time to make up the difference.
 Withholding too much will mean a refund, but that is just less money in your pocket during the year and an interest-free loan to the Federal Government.

 Step 1: Everyone must complete this step.

 This is where you enter your personal information.
 Your name, address, social security number, and your filing status (single/married but filing separately, married filing jointly, or head of household).
 If no filing status is selected, then the taxes will be withheld at the higher Single rate.

 Step 2: Complete if your spouse works or you have more than one job.